Karl Kaufmann: Early life

 Kaufmann was the son of a textile manufacturer.
 He attended realschule in Elberfeld until age 16 and then trained as an agricultural worker.
 He entered military service during the First World War and underwent pilot training but, due to a vision loss, was transferred to Brunswick Infantry Regiment 92.
 He was hospitalized for pneumonia and was discharged at the end of the war without having seen front line action.

 From February 1919 to May 1920 Kaufmann was a Freikorps member of the Marinebrigade Ehrhardt.
 In 1920 he joined the Deutschvölkischer Schutz- und Trutzbund, the largest most active, and most influential anti-Semitic federation in Germany and in 1921 he took over the leadership of their youth group in Elberfeld.
 In 1921 as a member of the Freikorps "von Killinger," he participated in actions against Polish insurgents in Upper Silesia.
 In 1921-22 he took part in illegal sabotage operations against the French occupation of the Ruhr.
 Wanted by the police, he fled to Bavaria.

 Nazi Party career

 Kaufmann joined the Nazi Party (NSDAP) in 1921.
 Though his membership number was unknown, in 1935 he was retroactively granted membership number 95.
-He co-founded the Nazi Party in the Ruhr area, establishing Ortsgruppe (Local Groups) in Elberfeld, Essen, Bochum and other cities.
+He co-founded the Nazi Party in the Ruhr area, establishing Ortsgruppen (Local Groups) in Elberfeld, Essen, Bochum and other cities.
 During this time he was working as a woodworker and construction worker and joined the Sturmabteilung (SA).
 He participated in the failed Beer Hall Putsch of November 1923 in Munich, then fled to Westphalia.
 He was arrested, briefly detained and then moved to Upper Bavaria where he worked as a laborer.
 In February 1925 when the ban on the Nazi Party was lifted, he moved back to the Ruhr and rejoined the SA.